No, it was her own decision...

 - As of this article, the island has the record for the most books donated to charity within a seven-day period—657,061.

-- According to the Guinness World Record News, Jamaican sprinter Usain Bolt ran the 200-meter sprint race in the 2009 World Athletics championships in 19.19 seconds.
+- According to the Guinness World Record News, Jamaican sprinter Usain Bolt (who Luke Cage is NOT faster than) ran the 200-meter sprint race in the 2009 World Athletics championships in 19.19 seconds.
 He also ran the 100-meter sprint race earlier in the competition in 9.58 seconds.

 Jamaica in fiction: